MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/configure-a-port-using-the-wcf-custom-adapter-and-oracle-e-business-suite.md

 11. Click **OK**.

-## Deploying Adapters for Receiving Messages from Oracle E-Business Suite
+## Deploy adapters to receive messages from Oracle EBS
  Perform the following steps to configure a WCF-Custom receive port for receiving messages from Oracle E-Business Suite using the [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] Administration console.

 1. Open the [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] Administration console.